 The Or Festival is a passion project.
 We are dedicating our time on a volunteer basis.
 As a result, our artistic team will shift and change each year depending on artist availability.
-Our goal is to have a platform where local artists may show-case their work, share their voice and connect with audiences.
+Our goal is to have a platform where local artists may show-case their work, share their voice and connect with the community.
 All profits from the festival are shared equally among the cast, crew members and organizers.
 We are very grateful to the amazing artists who live in Vancouver and who make festivals possible by submitting.

 Olivia Etey is a Vancouver-based Playwright and Stage Manager.
 She graduated from UBC with a double major in Creative Writing and English Honours.
 Her produced plays include Foreplay (2015), her musical: The Midnight Serenade (2015) and Living on the Grid (2016), which debuted at the Vancouver FRINGE Festival as part of The Only Animal’s Generation Hot Series.
 Olivia was the Level 111 student in the Arts Club LEAP Program (2019).
 Select stage-managing credits include, Pull Festival 8 (Speakeasy Theatre 2019), James and the Giant Peach (Arts Umbrella 2019), The Lion, the Witch & The Wardrobe (The Drama Class 2019) The Brave New Play Rites Festival (2018) and The Moaning Yoni (Joylyn Secunda Productions 2018).
 She also Assistant Stage-Managed for Mr. Burns: A Post-Electric Play (Little Mountain Lion Productions (2018).